kuebk/node-gpu/README.md

 Browser asks Master every x (default 500) ms for data and draws it on canvas using flot (https://github.com/flot/flot) charts library.

+##Configuration
+So far there is no automagic configuration you have to do configure everything on your own:

+Master contains list of Slaves hosts and port (which is constant for all Slaves)
+Browser contains refresh time and list of things for which it will create charts

 ##About:
 Since its early alpha version most of code is going to be rewriten!
 If you want to request a feature post an issue.